 (ii) Add the calculated ESA to the minimum monthly maintenance needs allowance (MMMNA) standard to determine the MMMNA.
 Except in accordance with a hearing decision under rule 5101:6-7-02 of the Administrative Code, the MMMNA must not exceed the MMMNA cap which is updated annually.

-(iii) Subtract the community spouse's gross monthly income from the lesser of the MMMNA, calculated in paragraph (G)(4)(a)(ii) of this rule, or the MMMNA cap.
-If a hearing decision under rule 5101:6-7-02 of the Administrative Code results in a MMMNA that is greater than the MMMNA cap, use the amount established in the hearing decision.
+(iii) Subtract the community spouse's gross monthly income from the lesser of the MMMNA, calculated in paragraph (I)(4)(a)(ii) of this rule, or the MMMNA cap.
+When a hearing decision under rule 5101:6-7-02 of the Administrative Code results in a MMMNA that is greater than the MMMNA cap, use the amount established in the hearing decision.
 The remainder, rounded down to the nearest dollar, is the MIA.

-(b) If there is court ordered support that is greater than the MIA calculated above, the court ordered amount is used as the MIA.
+(b) When there is court ordered support that is greater than the MIA calculated above, the court ordered amount is used as the MIA.

-(5) If the individual has dependent family members, subtract either the family allowance (FA) or the family maintenance needs allowance (FMNA), as calculated in rule 5160:1-6-06 of the Administrative Code.
-The FA does not apply if there is a FMNA.
+(5) When the individual has dependent family members, subtract either the family allowance (FA) or the family maintenance needs allowance (FMNA).
+The FA does not apply when there is an FMNA.

-(a) The FA is calculated as follows.
-Subtract a FA if the institutionalized individual has family members residing with his or her spouse in the community.
+(a) Subtract an FA when the institutionalized individual has family members residing with his or her spouse in the community.
+The FA is calculated as follows:

 (i) For each family member, multiply the MMMNA standard by one-third; then